AidanFront/Angular-test-project/README.md

 #### __Angular Material Designs__ ####
 I would normally set up a grid system and simple formatting using Bootstrap, however The Angular MD was easy to use and was a new experience.

-Although I am more familiar with bootstrap I would be indifferent to whether I use Bootstrap and MD for this sort of project.
+Although I am more familiar with bootstrap I would be indifferent to whether I use Bootstrap or Angular MD for this sort of project.